fimbullinter/wotan/docs/testing-rules.md

 * doesn't fix files with syntax errors
 * tries a certain number of iterations
 * defers overlapping changes to the next iteration
-* rolls back the last set of changes if they caused syntax errors
+* rolls back the last set of fixes and aborts if fixes caused syntax errors

 ## Test Configuration